brad-kolb/comparative_effect_thrombectomy/doc/analysis.md

 The effectiveness of mechanical thrombectomy for stroke has been evaluated in multiple clinical trials and meta-analyses.
-However, traditional meta-analyses, focused on estimating average treatment effects across trials, can be difficult to translate into guidance for individual patient care.
-Clinicians and patients need practical answers to questions like: ‘what range of outcomes might I expect with this treatment?’ and ‘how certain can I be that this treatment will make a meaningful difference in my chances for a good outcome?’
+However, traditional meta-analyses, focused on estimating average treatment effects across past trials, can be difficult to translate into guidance for individual patient care in new situations.
+Clinicians and patients need practical answers to questions like: “what range of outcomes might I expect with this treatment?” and “how certain can I be that this treatment will make a meaningful difference in my chances for a good outcome?”

 In this paper, we address these questions directly using a Bayesian meta-analysis of all existing thrombectomy trials.
-Rather than just estimating the average effect in past trials, we use the information imbedded in the outcomes of these trials to predict the range of plausible outcomes for future patients.
+Rather than estimating the average effect in past trials, we use the information embedded in the outcomes of these trials to predict the range of plausible outcomes for future patients.
 By focusing on prediction rather than estimation and absolute rather than relative effects, we move beyond statistical significance to a rigorous quantification of clinical